Keep Up with Your Daily Routine

 - Helps free your mind of bad thoughts

-Even if you have never done physical activities before, you can start now.
+Even if you have never exercised before, you can start now.
 Choose something you think you'd like to do, and get your doctor's okay to try it.
-There are exercises you can do even if you have to stay in bed.
+There are things you can do even if you have to stay in bed.

 You may find it helpful to look beyond your treatment and think about what you want to do when you feel well again.
 Many people set goals so that they can work toward something.
 For example, they research and plan a trip, or they think about classes and learning things they’ve always meant to learn.
 They may look forward to going to a wedding or meeting a new grandchild.